sorare/api/README.md

 }
 ```

 `<YourAud>` is a mandatory _string_ parameter that identifies the recipients that the JWT is intended for.
-Your can read more about "aud" (Audience) [here](https://datatracker.ietf.org/doc/html/rfc7519.html#section-4.1.3).
+You can read more about "aud" (Audience) [here](https://datatracker.ietf.org/doc/html/rfc7519.html#section-4.1.3).
 We recommend to use an `aud` reflecting the name of your app - like `myappname` - to make it easier to debug & track.

 ```bash
 $ curl 'https://api.sorare.com/federation/graphql' \